 Hands-on learning will inspire your child and help create a love for learning that will follow them throughout their lifetime.

 If you had told Kelli a few years ago that she would be a homeschool mother for her three active boys, she would have thought you mad.
 After a busy, yet successful career in Real Estate was side-tracked by the economy she found myself doing just that.
 She was fortunate enough to have the opportunity to write (professionally) about adventures with her kids via a "things to do" sort of local column and fell in love with writing and photography.
 She has been blessed with the worlds greatest husband and although life is a bit crazy- God has her right where He wants her- and she couldn't be happier about it!
-You can find Kelli blogging about her family's homeschool adventures at Adventurez in Childrearing.
+You can find Kelli blogging about her family's homeschool adventures at Homeschooling Adventurez.

 ©2007-2013 Ben and Me.
 All rights reserved.
 All text, photographs, artwork, and other content may not be reproduced or transmitted in any form without the written consent of the author. http://benandme.com